 - Drink a gallon of water a day.

 Chris also advocates daily workouts, but said if you're not a regular exerciser, start off by doing something five minutes a day.

-"It can be anything from running around the block, or just marching in place when you're watching television," he said.
+"It can be anything from running around the block, or just marching in place when you're watching television," said Powell, who also wrote Choose More, Lose More.
 "When it comes to creating a lifestyle of fitness, we need to start out small.
 We need to focus on something attainable that everyone can do."

-Powell is currently filming season four of "Extreme Weight Loss," and continues to be inspired by the incredible transformations and compelling personal stories of the people he helps on his show.
+Powell said he continues to be inspired by the incredible transformations and compelling personal stories of the people he helps on his show.
 "They never cease to amaze us," he said.